Ryan Denney: Houston Texans

+NFL career statistics

 Family

 Ryan is the brother of Miami Dolphins long snapper John Denney, who also wears number 92 on his jersey.
 Ryan and his wife, Laura have four daughters, Kyle, Kate, Alli and Samantha, and two sons, Tyler and Will.
 He is also the brother-in-law of Doug Jolley, former NFL tight end for the New York Jets.